Leveraging Internet Principles to Build a Quantum Network: Network Layer

 As they forward q-datagrams, quantum switches teleport the associated qubit state, pushing it toward the destination end node.

-When a quantum switch receives the classical portion of a q-datagram, it knows that one of its memory qubits -- retrievable via the link-level label -- is entangled with the source end node.
-The switch then takes the following actions: \begin{enumerate} \item Determines the next hop toward the destination end node; \item Requests a link-level Bell pair from the link controller on the next quantum link, specifying the sequence number of the q-datagram; \item When the link-level Bell pair is ready, carries out a \ac{BSM} between the q-datagram qubit and the qubit from the link-level Bell pair; \item Updates the link-level label and the Pauli frame correction fields of the q-datagram; \item Forwards the classical contents of the q-datagram to the next hop. \end{enumerate}
+When a quantum switch receives the classical portion of a q-datagram, it knows that one of its memory qubits -- retrievable via the link-level label -- is entangled with the source node.
+The switch then: \begin{enumerate} \item Determines the next hop toward the destination end node; \item Requests a link-level Bell pair from the link controller on the next quantum link, specifying the sequence number of the q-datagram; \item Carries out a \ac{BSM} between the q-datagram qubit and the qubit from the link-level Bell pair when the pair is generated; \item Updates the link-level label and the Pauli frame correction fields of the q-datagram; \item Forwards the classical contents of the q-datagram to the next hop. \end{enumerate}

-There can be a delay between steps 2) and 3).
-Such a delay depends on the link controller, e.g., the rate at which it generates entanglement, whether it serves Bell pairs continuously or on demand.
+There can be a delay between steps 2 and 3.
+Such a delay depends on Link and Physical layer features such as quantum link attenuation, entanglement attempt rate, and link controller scheduling policy.
 Quantum switches, therefore, may have to buffer the quantum and classical components of q-datagrams.
 This requires the deployment of quantum memory and classical memory management algorithms.
-Responsibilities of the quantum memory management policy include allocation of memory to newly arriving q-datagrams, decision as to which q-datagram to remove when the quantum memory overflows, and possibly implementing cutoffs, i.e., removing a quantum state of such an age that it should be discarded.
+Responsibilities of a \emph{quantum memory management unit} inside a node include allocation of memory to newly arriving q-datagrams, decision as to which q-datagram to remove when the quantum memory is full, and possibly implementing storage cutoffs, i.e. discarding an overly degraded quantum state.

-The sequence number field of the q-datagram is piggybacked by the link controller when it signals the generation of the corresponding link-level pair.
-The Network layer protocol then knows which q-datagram it can forward (steps 3), 4), 5) above) among the pool of buffered q-datagrams.
+The Network layer protocol exploits the sequence number mechanism of link controllers to determine which q-datagram it can forward (steps 3, 4, 5 above) among the pool of buffered q-datagrams.

-\textbf{Takeaway message:} \textit{The Network layer treats Bell pairs as quantum datagrams and equates entanglement swapping as datagram forwarding, effectively mapping the quantum network into a packet-switched system.}
+\textbf{Takeaway:} \textit{The Network layer treats Bell pairs as quantum datagrams and maps entanglement swapping into datagram forwarding, thereby representing the quantum network as a packet-switched system.}